Modulating dichroism and optical conductivity in bilayer graphene under intense electromagnetic field irradiation: Introduction

 Bilayer graphene (BLG) stands out as a highly versatile and promising material due to its combination of a tunable band gap, valley physics, and topological effects.
 This makes it an excellent platform for exploring novel phenomena in the presence of laser fields.
 By applying time-periodic external fields (Floquet engineering), BLG's electronic properties can be finely tuned, potentially leading to the emergence of new electronic states, topological phases, and exotic phenomena.
 With its unique characteristics, including a tunable band gap induced by a perpendicular applied bias, valley Hall effect, and quadratic band touching points, BLG offers a rich arena for investigating the influence of laser irradiation.
 For instance, the application of an off-resonant linearly polarized light (LPL) on BLG can induce a Lifshitz transition near the Fermi level \cite{2017Iorsh}.
 Additionally, studies have revealed that irradiation with left and right-handed circularly polarized electromagnetic fields can break valley symmetry in gated BLG \cite{2010Abergel,2017Kibis}.
 However, several intriguing questions persist.
 What is the impact of irradiation with different polarizations on the time-averaged optical conductivity of BLG?
 How does the occupation of Floquet states impact optical conductivity?
 Additionally, could we elaborate on the significance of the valley trace in optical conductivity as a measurable physical quantity?
 Does dichroism arise for different dressing field frequencies?
 These queries to name a few continue to be captivating subjects for this study.
 We illustrate that the application of bias disrupts the valley symmetry in the dressing spectrum induced by either left- or right-handed circularly polarized light.
 When BLG is simultaneously subjected to circularly polarized light and a perpendicular bias voltage, there is no equivalence observed in the spectrum surrounding the K and K' valleys.
 Right-handed and left-handed circularly polarized light exhibit distinct quasi-energy spectra, while the longitudinal optical conductivity remains consistent for both polarizations.
 However, disparities arise in the transverse optical conductivity.
 In contrast, linear polarized light induces linear circularly polarized light.

 The paper is organized as follows.
-The formalism provides an introduction to Floquet theory and the optical conductivity of driven BLG in Sec. \ref{Sec1}.
+The formalism provides the Floquet-Kubo formula and the optical conductivity of driven BLG in Sec. \ref{Sec1}.
 We initially delve into the influence of off-resonant high-frequency light with different polarizations on the band structure and phase diagram of BLG, considering the additional influence of bias potential in Sec. \ref{Sec2}.
 Following this, we examine the effect of on-resonant light on the system's band structure and optical conductivity.
 Given the significance of the occupation of Floquet states in this regime, we compare the quench occupation of Floquet states with the mean-energy occupation.
 Additionally, we demonstrate how valley asymmetry in the presence of bias potential leads to intriguing effects in both frequency regimes of the dressing field.
 Finally, we wrap our main results in Sec. \ref{Sec4}.